newcvee/cvee-console-exercises/README.md

-# Tecnical test (Camelia)Victoria El hnini El karti
+# Technical test (Camelia)Victoria El hnini El karti

+I made them both in Python and JavaScript.
 This tecnical test requires to draw in console:
 - A Christmas tree
 - A Chessboard
-I made them both in Python and JavaScript.

 ## Required

-You must have node and python installed to run the files, You must open the terminal inside each folder.
+-You must have node and python installed to run the files, -You must open the terminal inside each folder.

 ### To execute the javascript code